RavEngine/RavEngine/README.md

 )
 endif()
 ```
-RavEngine is sensitive to file extensions with shaders. `vsh`, `fsh`, and `csh` determine if the shader is compiled as vertex, fragment, or compute.

 Then build with CMake as normal.
+Other notes:
+   - Windows:
-On Windows, you will need to run your initial configure twice before building (known bug).
-Example scripts are provided.
+     - you will need to run your initial configure twice before building (known bug).
+     - If on an older OS (Windows 10), you'll need to clone recursive to get an updated version of DXC.

 ## Supported platforms
 | Platform | Architecture | Compiler | CMake Generator | Rendering API |